pytbyte/jobhub-connect/README.md

 ## Usage

-### Backend API
+### Backend Microservices

-- Access the API endpoints at [http://localhost:5000](http://localhost:5000).
+- Access the API endpoints of each microservice as needed.
-- Use tools like Postman to interact with the API.
+- Utilize tools like Postman for interaction with each microservice's API.

 ### Frontend